 Gulf Beach Highway is designated as a major urban collector street.
 However, the proposed development is not within one-quarter mile of an intersection with an arterial street.
 The proposed development is not within one quarter mile radius of an individual traffic generator of more than 600 daily trips.
 The proposed development is not in an area where already established nonresidential uses are otherwise consistent and where the new development would constitute infill development of similar intensity.
-The proposed development is not more than one-half mile from its intersection with an arterial or collector street, not abutting a single family residential zoning district.
+The proposed development is not more than one-half mile from its intersection with an arterial or collector street, not abutting a single-family residential zoning district.
 The compatibility analysis provided by the applicant does not show unique circumstances that were not anticipated by the alternative criteria.
-The proposed use will not serve to achieve long-term compatibility with existing and potential uses.
 The proposed development is surrounded by existing residential uses and established residential development.